 4. Too Much Details

-Dashboard is the face of an application.
+The dashboard is the face of an application.
 Its high-level information structure can only fulfill the need for a quick overview of data.
 Having said that, too much of a detail and that too expressed precisely can actually backfire by slowing down viewers in their reading.
 Too much can overkill the context.
 Every unnecessary information can slower the viewer’s processing ability and be a big waste of time in terms of data analysis.

 5. One For All

 By not knowing the intended audience of a dashboard, you can miss the mark.
 Note that via dashboard you are communicating to a particular set of audience.
-Audience wants to get the information and take the action accordingly.
+The audience wants to get the information and take the action accordingly.
 Now, your audience can be a data analyst or a regular visitor; everyone has their own way of interpreting data.
 An ideal approach will be to straightway ask your audience about the information they are seeking and the form they require to do so.
 You must concentrate on each user’s end goal.

 6. Inefficient Measure

-If you want the metrics to be effective, the measures must be meaningful and for that you should have a fair idea of what is being measured and the units that are used to express it.
+If you want the metrics to be effective, the measures must be meaningful and for that, you should have a fair idea of what is being measured and the units that are used to express it.
 A measure will be deemed as deficient if it doesn’t communicate the meaning which is essentially meant for the dashboard viewer.
-Although accurate, but it may not be suitable for the intended message.
-Always think about the message that complies with the users’ needs and then go for the measure that is suitable for the message.
+Although accurate, it may not be suitable for the intended message.
+Always think about the message that complies with the users’ needs and then goes for the measure that is suitable for the message.

 7. Improper Display Media

-Creating a design with improper display media is one of the biggest pitfalls in not only dashboard, but all ways of quantitative data representation.
-For example, if you finalize a graph instead of a table of numbers that is ideally suitable with the context of information, that is where you go wrong.
+Creating a design with improper display media is one of the biggest pitfalls in not only dashboard but all ways of quantitative data representation.
+For example, if you finalize a graph instead of a table of numbers that is ideally suitable for the context of information, that is where you go wrong.
 This is a frequent mistake committed by the designers.
 Wrong charts or graph can disorient the meaning of data and will not lead to an effective data presentation.
 Data should be displayed in a manner that it gives insight to the users and aids them in taking beneficial decisions.